Loading…

 Recurring problems:

 The cultural pitfall is rolling out AI expense management as a cost-control project rather than an employee-experience project.
-The wins on employee satisfaction usually exceed the wins on direct cost — finance teams who frame it as control alone get rebellion.
+The wins on employee satisfaction usually exceed the wins on direct cost — the tools that stick, like AI meeting notes and transcription, are the ones that remove friction rather than add surveillance, and finance teams who frame expense AI as control alone get rebellion.
 Same governance dynamics apply as in AI compliance monitoring.

 FAQ